National Highways: Highways Agency

 In March 1994, the Highways Agency was created as an executive agency of the Department for Transport.

 As part of the Department for Transport's 2010 Spending Review settlement, Alan Cook was appointed to lead an independent review of the government's approach to the strategic road network.
 It recognised that the Highways Agency was closer to central government than other infrastructure operators, resulting in a lack of a strategic vision and certainty of funding due to the wider policy environment in which it operated, as well as the limited pressure to drive efficiencies compared to that faced by regulated sectors.
-In April 2015, it became a government-owned company with the name Highways England.
-In July 2015, Jim O'Sullivan became chief executive, replacing Graham Dalton.